swiftgurmeet/coursera-getting-and-cleaning-data/CodeBook.md

 * STANDING
 * LAYING

 3. Rest of the fields are means of the set of data (features) collected from the original dataset for each subject and activity.
 Only the fields containing `mean` or `std` in the name were retained.
 The column names correspond to the name of the original measurement feature, simplified by converting to lower case, removing dashes and brackets and changing the prefixes `t` and `f` to `time` and `frequency` respectively.
 The values for each subject and activity are the means of those measurements as named in the header of that column.
-The original dataset and its description are found at:[UCI HAR Dataset](http://archive.ics.uci.edu/ml/datasets/Smartphone-Based+Recognition+of+Human+Activities+and+Postural+Transitions "UCI HAR Dataset")
+The original dataset and its description are found at:[ UCI HAR Dataset ](http://archive.ics.uci.edu/ml/datasets/Smartphone-Based+Recognition+of+Human+Activities+and+Postural+Transitions " UCI HAR Dataset ")

 * timebodyaccmeanx
 * timebodyaccmeany